 You might have noticed we’ve been talking a lot about browns and skin tone colours.
 Natural makeup doesn’t have to be just neutral.
 Again, work with your skin tone.
 If you have a tan or olive complexion, a little matte bronzer just under your cheekbones can go a long way.
 For darker or paler skin tones, add a little colour with some blush.
 A cream blush is usually the best bet because it’s easy to blend and usually glitter free.
 Try to resemble your natural ‘flush’ when choosing a colour.
 Use your fingers and blend well on your cheeks.

 You can also use a little lip colour, as long as it’s not too glossy and the colour works with your natural lip.
 Apply it with your finger for easy and light blending.

 Tip: Use your favourite nude lipstick as a blush as well as a lip colour.

 Et voilà!
 Your bare-faced makeup look is complete.
-Of course, it goes without saying that fish oil works wonders on your skin and our Lion Heart is a ‘beauty must have’ in luxury retailers Liberty and Space NK and a favourite of skin guru Caroline Hirons.
+Of course, it goes without saying that fish oil works wonders on your skin and our Life & Soul is a ‘beauty must have’ in luxury retailers and a favourite of skin guru Caroline Hirons.
 Embrace your natural beauty by taking a selfie of your new look and sharing it with us on social media.
 We always love hearing from you.
 If you have any of your own natural beauty tips we’d love to hear them too.